-I have joined and tested the site thoroughly myself, and in this Survey Scout review, you will find out what the site exactly offers, and you will also find out why I think the site is mostly a waste of time.
+I have joined and tested the site thoroughly myself, and in this Survey Scout review, you will find out what the site exactly offers, and you will also find out why I think the site might NOT be the best use of time.

-But let me show you what it has to offer from the inside, and then you can see for yourself, whether it is a survey site you want to join or not.
+But let me show you what it has to offer from the inside, and then you can judge for yourself, whether it is a survey site you want to join or not.

 What is Survey Scout and what does the site offer?

-Survey Scout is a bit similar to another site I recently reviewed called SurveyPolice.
-Both of these sites are not actually paid survey sites as such, but are instead what is called survey aggregators.
+Survey Scout is a bit similar to another site I have also reviewed called SurveyPolice.
+Both of these sites are not actually paid survey sites as such but are instead what is called survey aggregators.
 If you have read my review of SurveyPolice, you will know I think it has a lot of lacks, even though it is legit.